ansar-a17/thesis_csai/README.md

 ### Dataset

 The UCF101 dataset and the train-test splits can be downloaded from [this website](https://www.crcv.ucf.edu/data/UCF101.php).
 The dataset was not included in the repository due to it's large size.
-All other materials needed to reproduce the results are here.
+For the train-test splits, download the Action Recognition train-test splits.

 ### Environment